ankiboyz/AIUEngine/README.md

 5. Every APP's logging_setup.py method defines the additional logging enhancements needed by the respective APP; eg for CCM app the method adds a passport number to the incoming request, so as to track its entire Lifecycle.
+6. models.py file under every package contains the models for that APP; eg one can find models.py under CCM package, which stores all models for CCM APP.
 **Points to note**
 1. Since this app is connecting to Oracle database for maintaining some status tables, there is a dependency on the oracle client to be available on the OS for the specific